icglue/stimc/README.md

 started at simulation start.
 For ports and parameters preprocessor defines are prepared to use in the member initializer list.
 For ports this is `STIMCXX_PORT (<port-name>)`, for parameters `STIMCXX_PARAMETER (<parameter-name>)`.
-In the constructor threads and event-triggered methods can be setup with the defines `STIMCXX_REGISTER_STARTUP_THREAD (<function-name>);` and `STIMCXX_REGISTER_METHOD (<event-type>, <port-name>, <function-name>);`, where `<event-type>` is one of `posedge`, `negedge` or `change` (corresponding to the Verilog posedge, negedge or just plain `@` events).
+Inside the constructor threads and event-triggered methods can be setup with the defines `STIMCXX_REGISTER_STARTUP_THREAD (<function-name>);` and `STIMCXX_REGISTER_METHOD (<event-type>, <port-name>, <function-name>);`, where `<event-type>` is one of `posedge`, `negedge` or `change` (corresponding to the Verilog `posedge`, `negedge` or just plain `@` events).

 The main part of the example constructor looks like this: